-Ben Askren is undefeated in professional MMA and currently signed to the UFC.
+Ben Askren, nicknamed “Funky” is currently signed to the UFC.
 As of August 5, 2019, he is #11 in the official UFC welterweight rankings.
 Askren is the former ONE Welterweight Champion and the former Bellator Welterweight Champion, making him a two time world champion.

 In college, Askren wrestled in the 174 lb. weight class at the University of Missouri.
 He lost the NCAA championship match to Chris Pendleton in 2004 and 2005 before winning it in 2006 and 2007.
 Askren is known for his incredible pinning ability (he holds the single-season NCAA pin record); his massive afro, and his "funky", or unorthodox, wrestling style.

 Ben had a dominant junior season in 2005-06, winning all 45 of the matches he wrestled, pinning in 25 of those matches.
 He won the 174 lb. weight class easily at both the Big 12 and NCAA Championships.
 His outstanding season earned him the Outstanding Wrestler award at the NCAA Championships as well as the Dan Hodge Trophy and the Rev Wrestler of the Year.

 He continued that dominance going into his senior year in 2006-07, going undefeated again with a record of 42–0.
 He won his second consecutive NCAA Championship at 174 lbs. by defeating yet another future NCAA champion, second-ranked Keith Gavin of Pittsburgh, 8–2.
 Ben finished his collegiate career with an 87 match winning streak.
 He also became only the second person ever to win the Dan Hodge Trophy twice.
 Ben was also once again named the Rev Wrestler of the Year.
 Additionally, he also received the Schalles Award, named after Wade Schalles and given to the most prolific pinner at the end of each season.